An energy-efficient facility

 Over the years, we have implemented major heat recovery projects.
 These, together with operational improvements have enabled us to reduce steadily energy consumption, thus contributing to the protection of natural resources and the ecosystem.

-In 2017, thanks to these investments, Sarlux received again from the Energy Services Operator (GSE) about 31,000 energy efficiency credits (aka white certificates), equal to the saving of 31,000 tonnes of oil equivalent (TOE), under the incentive scheme for energy efficiency investments.
+In 2018, thanks to these investments, Sarlux received again from the Energy Services Operator (GSE) about 18,450 energy efficiency credits (aka white certificates), under the incentive scheme for energy efficiency investments.

 Another step to improve our energy performance is to have a full picture of our facility’s energy consumption, to identify better potential areas of improvement in the short, medium and long period.